ghomasHudson/Jellyfin-Auto-Collections/README.md

 # Jellyfin Auto Collections

 A tool to automatically make and update [jellyfin](https://jellyfin.org) collections based on internet lists such as IMDb and letterboxd.
+Also syncs with [Overseerr](https://overseerr.dev/)/[Jellyseerr](https://github.com/Fallenbagel/jellyseerr).

 ```
 Getting collections list...